 Field Training Exercises.
 Field Training Exercises (FTXs) are conducted one weekend each semester, including such activities as rappelling, land navigation, marksmanship, and small-unit tactics.
 These weekend activities are optional for basic course students but required for advanced course cadets and intended to reinforce skills learned in the classroom and lab environment.

 Leaders Training Course.
-Students who desire to enter the military science program, have no prior military service, and have only two to two and one-half years remaining until graduation may choose to attend a five-week ROTC Leaders Training Course at Ft.
-Knox, Kentucky.
+Students who desire to enter the military science program, have no prior military service, and have only two to two and one-half years remaining until graduation may choose to attend a five-week ROTC Leaders Training Course at Fort Knox, Kentucky.
 Satisfactory completion of this camp satisfies the requirements for the basic course.
 Upon completion of Leaders Training Course, students may then contract and enter the advanced course.
 Transportation, room and board, and an allowance will be paid for the five-week period.

-Leadership Development and Assessment Course.
-All advanced course students must complete this five-week camp at Ft.
-Lewis, Washington, between their junior and senior years or immediately following completion of their senior year.
+Cadet Leadership Course (CLS).
+All advanced course students must complete this five-week camp at Fort Knox, Kentucky, between their junior and senior years or immediately following completion of their senior year.
 Transportation, room and board, and an allowance will be paid for the period.
 The program of instruction is designed to be the culmination of the military education up to and including the junior year.